Last Updated on

 While it might seem safer to moderate discussion and comments on your site (let’s face it, some people can be downright mean), doing so slows the natural flow of conversation that readers are looking to have.
 This is a great article about why you shouldn’t limit customer interaction on your blog.

 Turn off the restrictions on comments and keep an eye on the discussion.
-If you have to, enlist the help of a friend or family member to be your eyes and ears on the comments section.
+If you have to, enlist the help of a friend or family member to be your eyes and ears in the comments section.
 Block the bad eggs, and delete any harassing or truly offensive content.

 Think about the pages and pages of Google search results that you get when you are looking for information online.
 Even if you select a niche that is wildly popular, you can’t expect your target audience to stumble upon your blog and suddenly become an avid follower.

-Over the last few years, bloggers have taken promotion and cross-platform exposure to new levels.
+Over the last few years, bloggers have taken their promotion and cross-platform exposure to new levels.
 Today, some of the most common methods for promoting a blog are:

 - Social media networking